amcginlay/eks-demos/doc/07-build-cluster/README.md

 The EC2 instance hosting your Cloud9 environment is assuming the `Role-EC2-EKSClusterAdmin` role you created earlier.
 As the cluster creator, this role is implcitly a member of the k8s RBAC group named `system:masters` which represents the cluster administrators.
-As a result, this role is currently the **only** trusted administrator of the cluster.
+As a result, this IAM role currently represents the one and only trusted administrator of the cluster.
 If you wish to include further administrator identities you can now introduce their these to the cluster.

 A common expectation is to be able to connect to the cluster from a local machine.
 We assume this local machine already has up to date versions of the `aws` and `kubectl` tools installed.
 We also assume this local machine is [configured to access the AWS account](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and can provide a Bash shell.

-As this cluster is unknown to your local machine it will need an appropriately configured kubeconfig file installed at `~/.kube/config`.
+As this cluster is unknown to your **local machine** it will need an appropriately configured kubeconfig file installed at `~/.kube/config`.
 This will get your local machine authenticated (but not yet authorized) with the cluster.
 ```bash
 cluster=dev
 aws eks update-kubeconfig --name ${cluster}
 ```

-The following command will confirm the **unauthorized** status of your local machine.
+The following command will confirm the **unauthorized** status of your **local machine**.
 ```bash
 kubectl get nodes
 ```

-To address this, first run the following Bash shell commands on your local machine to identify the ARN of the currently configured IAM principal.
+To address this, first run the following Bash shell commands on your **local machine** to identify the ARN of the currently configured IAM principal.
 ```bash
 arn=$(aws sts get-caller-identity --query Arn --output text)
 new_admin_arn=${arn}